satriahrh/mig/README.md

 Available Commands:
-  create      Create a blank migration template down        Roll back the version by one help        Help about any command redo        Re-run the latest migration status      Dump the migration status for the database up          Migrate the database to the most recent version available up          Migrate the database to the most recent version available
+  create      Create a blank migration template down        Roll back the version by one downall     Roll back all migrations help        Help about any command redo        Re-run the latest migration status      Dump the migration status for the database up          Migrate the database to the most recent version available upone       Migrate the database by one version version     Print the current version of the database

 Flags:
       --version   Print the mig tool version